SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-The main way to access the Software Heritage archive is the user interface exposed at https://archive.softwareheritage.org The current interface has a few drawbacks.
+The main way to access the Software Heritage archive is the user interface exposed at https://archive.softwareheritage.org.
+The current interface has a few drawbacks.
 Some information are not easily accessible, for instance metadata.
-It is also difficult to see connections between origins, for instance which origins share a given file.
+It is also difficult to see connections between origins, such as which origins share a given file.
 We want to think about archive UI/UX and design new features that we want to add in the future.